arcjet/example-nestjs/README.md

 ## Features

-- Signup form protection uses Arcjet's server-side email verification configured to block disposable providers and ensure that the domain has a valid MX record.
-It also includes rate limiting and bot protection to prevent automated abuse.
 - Bot protection shows how a page can be protected from automated clients.
 - Rate limiting shows the use of different rate limit configurations depending on the authenticated user.
 A logged-in user can make more requests than an anonymous user.
-- Attack protection demonstrates Arcjet Shield, which detects suspicious behavior, such as SQL injection and cross-site scripting attacks.
+- Signup form protection uses Arcjet's server-side email verification configured to block disposable providers and ensure that the domain has a valid MX record.
+It also includes rate limiting and bot protection to prevent automated abuse.
 - Sensitive info protects against clients sending you sensitive information such as PII that you do not wish to handle.
+- Attack protection demonstrates Arcjet Shield, which detects suspicious behavior such as SQL injection and cross-site scripting attacks.

 ## Deploy it now